Classification and arithmeticity of toroidal compactifications with $3\bar{c}_{2}=\bar{c}^{2}_{1}=3$

 \begin{theorem} There are exactly five toroidal compactifications with $3\overline{c}_{2}=\overline{c}^{2}_{1} = 3$.
 One has underlying space an Abelian variety blown up at one point.
 The other four have underlying space a bielliptic surface blown up once.
 The associated lattices in $\PU(2,1)$ are arithmetic and commensurable. \end{theorem}

 The blown up Abelian surface in Theorem \ref{primo} was first studied by Hirzebruch in \cite{Hir84}, and later shown to be the compactification of a Picard modular surface by Holzapfel \cite{Holzapfel}.
 The other four bielliptic examples are new, and are the first examples of smooth toroidal compactifications of ball quotients birational to bielliptic surfaces.
 All previously known examples not of general type (Hirzebruch's \cite{Hir84} and an additional example found by Holzapfel \cite{Holz04}) are birational to an Abelian surface.
-They are also the first completely explicit examples, as opposed to arithmetic or branched-covering constructions, not of Abelian type.
-In fact, it was previously believed that any smooth toroidal compactification not of general type had to be birational to an Abelian surface (see \cite{Momot}, which unfortunately contains a critical error), and our results explicitly refute this.
+They are also the first completely explicit examples, in the sense that they are complements of a specific divisor on a given surface, not of Abelian type.

+In contrast, we note that it is one of the central results in the study of toroidal compactifications that any lattice $\Gamma$ in $\PU(2,1)$ contains a subgroup $\Gamma^\prime$ of finite index such that the associated ball quotient admits a smooth toroidal compactification of general type \cite[Thm.\ IV.1.4]{Ash}.
+This result has been refined in \cite{Luca1} where it is shown that, up to finite covers, all such compactifications have ample canonical divisor.
+In fact, it was previously believed that any smooth toroidal compactification not of general type must be birational to an Abelian surface (see \cite{Momot}, which unfortunately contains a critical error), and our results explicitly refute this.
 For applications of the existence of bielliptic smooth toroidal compactifications to problems on volumes of complex hyperbolic manifolds and group-theoretic properties of lattices in $\PU(2, 1)$, see \cite{DS16}.

 In light of the analytical results contained in \cite{TianY}, Theorem \ref{primo} implies the following result of interest for the geography of surfaces of log-general type.

 \begin{corollary} There are exactly five surfaces $(X, D)$ of log-general type satisfying $3\overline{c}_{2}=\overline{c}^{2}_{1} = 3$. \end{corollary}